 Alexander Lang Elder arrived in Port Misery (now Port Adelaide) in 1839 aboard the family-owned Minerva to launch a new arm of his Scottish-based merchant and shipping business.
 Alexander’s merchant family had decided there was real potential in three-year-old colony and he was dispatched to both set up business and explore opportunities – particularly in goods, such as wool, that could be returned to Britain for sale.
 Alexander battled to consolidate the business until the copper boom in the mid-north in 1842 saw him branch out as a metal broker and enjoy major success.
 Alexander’s brothers, William, George and Thomas (in 1854), joined Alexander in Adelaide but it was Thomas who stayed on while the other three eventually returned to Scotland and England.
 Thomas Elder realised the potential of pastoral outback holdings and he encouraged the family business to import camels to provide transport between the pastoral properties.
 This unlocked the vast interior of Australia, tapping into the Great Artesian Basin water that made grazing viable.
 He laid the foundations of a national wool broking and rural agency empire that would be built on the back of sheep but funded with cash from the copper boom; cash that enabled him and his peers to buy huge amounts of pastoral land.
 After George returned to Scotland, Thomas Elder formed Elder, Stirling & Co, a partnership with Edward Stirling, Robert Barr Smith and John Taylor.
 In 1856, Barr Smith married Thomas Elder's sister Joanna, and when Stirling and Taylor's retired in 1863, Barr Smith and Thomas Elder formed Elder Smith and Co.

-TRADITION OF MIDDLE CLASS PROTESTANT FAMILY ENTERPRISES SOLIDIFIES IN 19th CENTURY
+FROM PATTERN OF MIDDLE CLASS PROTESTANT FAMILY ENTERPRISES SOLIDIFIES IN 19th CENTURY

 William Bickford worked as a chemist’s assistant after arriving, aged 23, in Adelaide in 1839.
 Next year, he opened his own shop in Hindley Street with a borrowed £220.
 Its success allowed him to move to a bigger shop down the street.
 Bickford did well enough by 1846 to build a large house, later called “Benacre”, at Glen Osmond.
 He died five years later, leaving his wife Anne pregnant and with four young children (William, Harry, Elizabeth and Edward).
 Anne Bickford engaged qualified chemists Edwin Page and Robert Hutton to carry on the business for 14 years.
 Son Harry, now a qualified chemist, returned from England to join his mother in the business as Bickford and Son.
 Eldest son William in 1871 joined A.M.
 Bickford and Sons that developed drugs and popular products such as Sal Vital, Dexal and Sopaderm.
 Large offices and a warehouse at 42-46 Currie Street (on Leigh Street corner) became the company's headquarters from 1879.
 From 1874, their factory in Waymouth Street made cordials (including lime juice and raspberry vinegar).
 An expanded factory had Monsieur H. Foureur in charge of aerated drinks.
 When their mother died in 1877, the two sons continued expanding, including to Perth and amalgamating with competitor Felton Grimwade & Co. of Melbourne.
 In 1914, the Adelaide manufacturing laboratory moved to Waymouth Street next to the cordial factory.
 A major change for Bickford’s family identity came in 1930 when it combined with similar companies from all states, except Tasmania, to form Drug Houses of Australia (DHA), with £5,000,000 capital.